GahRochaPessoa/Tymeshift-Test/README.md

 Tymeshift Test

 Hey!
-First of all it's really a pleasure to participate of this part of the interview.
+First of all it's really a pleasure to participate of this part of the interview!
+And please, remember to install all the dependencies with the command "yarn" or if you want to use npm install, just remember to exclude the yarn.lock file.

 I got two ways to implement the task, and i will explain in next steps: